-**update 2017: There are some reports of the public transport prices increasing.
+**Update 2019: The price of public transport have increased somewhat since we did the hike, meaning that visiting Laguna 69 this way is now a much more expensive option.
 If you take this route, it would be great if you could let us know in the comments what you paid.
 Thanks!**

-The saviour of the budget backpacker in Latin America is without a doubt the collectivo, a familiar dilapidated white minivan that has been ferrying us between destinations for the last 17 months.
-They are not always fast, but they leave frequently and are almost ALWAYS the cheapest option for getting from A to B. The difficulty with taking this option in Huaraz, as it turned out, was not so much getting to A but getting back from B.
+The saviour of the budget backpacker in Latin America is without a doubt the collectivo, a familiar dilapidated white minivan that has ferried us between destinations for months.
+They are not always fast, but they leave frequently and are almost ALWAYS the cheapest option for getting from A to B (yep, that was the case back in 2015 for this hike!)
+The difficulty with taking this option in Huaraz, as it turned out, was not so much getting to A but getting back from B.

 If you plan on doing public transport in both directions, you're going to need to get up VERY early.
 The first collectivos leave Huaraz at between 5.30 a.m. and 6 a.m. - you NEED to be on one of these heading to Yungay (the minivans leave from Simon Bolivar, a block or so past the bus long distance bus companies - just ask a local to point you in the right direction).
 Driving time is around one hour and should cost no more than 5 soles (£1 / $1.7) per person.